Close

 Risk Management

 Risk Management is an ongoing process within the Organization.
 We have a robust risk management framework to identify, monitor and minimize risks.
 The Board has a policy to oversee the risk mitigation performed by the executive management, which includes identification, assessment, monitoring and reporting of risks.
-During the year under review, two meetings were conducted to review the Risk Management framework.
+The major risk and mitigation plans have been explained in the Management Discussion and Analysis

 Ratio of remuneration